0zzung0/0zzung0.github.io/_pages/about.md

   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>Email: qnr1502@snu.ac.kr</p>
+    <p>Seoul, Republic of Korea</p>

 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page

 announcements:
-  enabled: true # includes a list of news items
+  enabled: false # includes a list of news items
-  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
+  scrollable: false # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts: